 Shrub effects on visitation rates and pollen deposition to phytometer species

-A total of 697 flying insects made 925 potentially pollinating flower visits (hereafter “pollinators”) to M. glabrata in 303 hours of video recording.
+A total of 697 flying insects visited 925 flowers (hereafter “pollinators”) to M. glabrata in 303 hours of video recording.
 No pollinators were observed in 61 of the 235 video observation periods.
 Foraging instance frequency and total floral visitation by pollinators to M. glabrata were significantly lower at the shrub microsite relative to open areas (Table 1) and were reduced at both microsites when L. tridentata entered full bloom.
-There was a positive effect of M. glabrata conspecific density on both the frequency of foraging bouts and floral visitation.
-There were RTU specific changes in the number of foraging instances and flowers visited with blooming (Figure 1, Table 1).
+There was a positive effect of M. glabrata conspecific density on both the frequency of foraging bouts and floral visitation (Figure X, stats).
+There were RTU specific changes in the number of foraging instances and flowers visited with blooming is this redundant to last sentence?
+(Figure 1, Table 1).
 The frequency of flower visits by syrphids and solitary bees declined significantly with blooming (Table 1).
-There was no significant difference between RTU visiting the microsites (Figure 1, Table C1), nor were there significant interactions between RTU, microsite and blooming (Table C1) on the total flowers visited.
+There was no significant difference between RTU visiting the microsites (Figure 1, Table C1) nor were there significant interactions between RTU, microsite, and blooming (Table C1) on the total flowers visited.

 There was no significant influence of heterospecific shrub blooming density on foraging instance frequency or total flowers visited (Table 2).
-There was a significant, positive effect of heterospecific annual floral density on foraging instances, but not flowers visited (Table 2).
+There was a significant, positive effect of heterospecific annual floral density on foraging instances but not flowers visited (Table 2).
 Floral visitation rates (flowers/hr) were significantly correlated between paired shrub/open microsites (Pearson’s = 0.262, t = 2.8708, df = 112, p-value = 0.004898).

-There was a negative effect of L. tridentata blooming on M. glabrata visit duration, but no microsite effect (Table 5).
+There was a negative effect of L. tridentata blooming on M. glabrata visit duration but no microsite effect (Table 5).
 This was driven by visitors in the ‘other’ category (Figure 2, Est: -1.0703, χ2: 12.274, t: -3.503, p = 0.000605).
 There was no difference in solitary bee visit duration between blooming treatments (Est: -0.9341, χ2: 1.9017, t: -1.379, p = 0.208).
 The proportion of flowers visited per visit decreased significantly with blooming at the shrub microsite only (Table 5), but there were no RTU specific response to blooming or microsite (Appendix B).

-A total of 16209 grains of conspecific pollen and 1719 of heterospecific grains were counted.
+A total of 16209 grains of conspecific pollen and 1719 of heterospecific grains were recorded on larrea stigmas?.
 At the nearby site, there was no significant influence of proximity to L. tridentata or the number of conspecific flowers (Figure 3a) on conspecific pollen deposition, however there was a marginally significant effect of distance to nearest conspecific neighbour (Table 5).
 Heterospecific pollen deposition increased significantly with distance from L. tridentata (Figure 3b).
 Conspecific and heterospecific pollen deposition were significantly correlated (Pearson’s = 0.15, t = 2.397, df = 229, p = 0.01).

 Extended and community-level effects of shrub species.

 A total of 3987 arthropods spanning 118 taxonomic groups (Table A1) were caught in 19 days of pan trapping.
-There was a positive effect of shrub microsite on both arthropod abundance (Melyridae excluded) and arthropod species richness, and a negative effect of blooming (Table 6).
+There was a positive effect of shrub microsite on both arthropod abundance (Melyridae excluded) and arthropod species richness and a negative effect of blooming (Table 6).
 Insect abundance (Melyridae excluded) was significantly correlated between paired shrub/open microsites (Pearson’s = 0.46, p < 0.001).
 Melyridae abundance was significantly lower at the shrub microsites, and decreased with blooming at the open microsite only (Appendix Cx).
 There was no significant difference in bee abundance or species richness caught in pan traps between any of the treatments (Table 6).